MSBA Statement of Interest (“SOI”) Frequently Asked Questions

 A: The Core Program SOI template form includes the ability for a district to select Statutory Priority 1 and/or Statutory Priority 3.
 The following supporting documentation will be required as a result:

-• If the district selects Statutory Priority 3, an electronic submission of the accreditation report (summary) focusing on the deficiencies as stated in the SOI must be uploaded into the SOI system.
+- If the district selects Statutory Priority 3, an electronic submission of the accreditation report’s executive summary focusing on the deficiencies as stated in the SOI must be uploaded into the SOI system.
 Hard copies will no longer be accepted.

 Q: What happens after the MSBA receives the district’s SOI?

 A: The information provided in the SOI will play an important role in helping the MSBA understand the needs at a particular school facility and decide whether to move forward with the district for further assessment of a facility.
-Once an SOI has been submitted and reviewed, the MSBA will work with districts to validate the deficiencies identified in the SOI and, if appropriate, collaborate on potential solutions.
-The MSBA will notify districts of any actions necessary during the due diligence period after all SOIs are on file and the SOI system’s filing period has closed.
+Once an SOI has been submitted and reviewed, the MSBA will work with districts to validate the deficiencies identified in the SOI and, if appropriate, seek additional clarification regarding the proposed solutions.
+The MSBA will notify districts of any actions required during the due diligence period, once all SOIs are on file and the SOI system’s filing period has closed.
+For more information about the MSBA’s 2026 SOI process, please click here.

 Q: How long will it take to reach project completion upon invitation to the MSBA grant program?

-A: The length of time depends on several factors, including but not limited to: the extent and urgency of the problems described in the SOI; the number of potential solutions that may need to be explored with the district; the amount of time required for the MSBA and the district to agree upon an educationally appropriate and financially sound solution; and, the ability of the district to appropriate funds for the agreed-upon solution.
-The MSBA remains committed to working as diligently as possible to review all SOI submissions and to collaborating with districts that are invited to move forward in the process through all phases of project approval, design, and construction.
+A: The length of time depends on several factors, including but not limited to: the extent and urgency of the problems described in the SOI; the number of potential solutions that may need to be explored with the district; the amount of time required for the MSBA and the district to agree upon an educationally appropriate and financially sound solution; the ability of the district to appropriate funds for the agreed-upon solution; and the duration to complete the design and construction of the project.
+The MSBA remains committed to working diligently to review all SOI submissions and to collaborating with districts invited to move forward through all phases of project approval, design, and construction.

 A: No. The MSBA grant program is based on an annual due diligence process that considers the urgency and need of all SOIs received in a given year.
-If a district does not receive an invitation to the Core Program, it is encouraged to file in a future year should the district remain interested in MSBA support.
+If a district does not receive an invitation to the Core Program, it is encouraged to file in a future year if it remains interested in MSBA support.
 The Core Program Overview provides more detailed information about the due diligence and selection process.
 Consult this link for more detailed information about the Core Program.

 Q: Where can the district find out more about filing an SOI?